denten-books/plain-text/1-metaphor.md

 Where in the case of "pedigree" English speakers fail to grasp the source or the tenor of the metaphoric substitution, the case of the virtual dustbin is missing the target, or the vehicle of the action.
-Discarding a document into trash does not in fact correspond to a similar action in the target domain.
-In either case, failing the full transference the metaphor ceases to function properly [@lakoff_death_1987].
+Discarding a document into the virtual trash bin does not in fact correspond to a similar action in the target domain of the storage medium.
+In either case, in failing to achieve the full transference between source and target domains the metaphor ceases to function properly, by definition [@lakoff_death_1987].
 The interface metaphor fails to achieve motivation.
 The analogy between discarding paper and erasing bits breaks down in the worst possible way.
 The material realities of the metaphor are not simply missing, they are misrepresented.

 ### 1.4 Mimesis (Direct Manipulation)